 Survival Situation Essentials

-After all, you wouldn’t want a little mishap like an injury or being out after dark to blow up into a life threatening survival situation!
+After all, you wouldn’t want a little mishap like an injury or being out after dark to degenerate into a survival situation!

 Needless to say, a torch (as they say in some parts of the world) were very necessary under such circumstances.